-Application requirements: Individuals may be nominated in the form of a letter (no more than 3 pages) that should focus on the candidate's contributions to and effectiveness in meeting the criteria listed above.
+Individuals may be nominated in the form of a letter (no more than 3 pages) that should focus on the candidate's contributions to and effectiveness in meeting the criteria listed above.
 Curriculum vitae (no more than 3-4 pages) should be included and, where appropriate, a list of honors, awards and publications.
 Seconding letters (up to 1 page each) may also be included: these should show the impact of the nominee's work on furthering the work of The POGIL Project and attest to the influence of the individual in their respective fields.
 These seconding letters (up to three) can come from members of the outside community, students, supportive department chairs, deans or colleagues.
 If you have written a letter of nomination or seconding letter, you may not be involved in the selection process for The Peach Award.
 Additionally, the Director/Associate Director/Chair of the Steering Committee/Members of The POGIL Project Board of Directors are precluded from writing nominating or seconding letters.

 Nominations will be taken until Sept.
-15, 2017 and can be sent to Marcy Dubroff, Associate Director, The POGIL Project, Box 3003, Lancaster, PA 17604-3003 or via email at email@example.com.
+16, 2024 and can be sent to Marcy Dubroff, Associate Director, The POGIL Project, Box 3003, Lancaster, PA 17604-3003 or via email at email@example.com.
 Nomination materials should not exceed 10 pages.
-Questions about the award or the nomination process should be directed to Dubroff at firstname.lastname@example.org.
+Questions about the award or the nomination process should be directed to Marcy Dubroff.

-The POGIL Project Steering Committee will determine the award winners at its fall meeting and the awardees will be notified in January 2018.
+The POGIL Project Steering Committee will determine the award winners at its fall meeting and the awardees will be notified no later than January 2025.